Introduction

 ASIC’s Regulatory Focus on Market Making Authorisation

 ASIC devotes significant regulatory attention to ensuring that market makers hold the necessary AFSL authorisations.
 For example, ASIC has identified cases where licensees were issuing complex financial products, such as Contracts for Difference (CFDs), without the required market-making authorisation.
-Such instances reflect ASIC’s proactive role in monitoring and enforcing compliance across financial markets, particularly in areas involving complex instruments.
+Such instances reflect ASIC’s proactive role in monitoring and enforcing compliance, often leading to AFSL audits and investigations, particularly in areas involving complex instruments.

 In its Market Integrity Update (MIU) Issue 138, ASIC specifically addressed the need for CFD issuers to obtain market-making authorisation, even when relying on third-party pricing.
 ASIC clarified that market-making authorisation is typically required if an entity quotes prices at which they will trade with customers, executes transactions on its own behalf, and creates a reasonable expectation among customers to regularly transact at those quoted prices.